oooyiyangc/resume-website/content/home/experience.md

     date_start: '2023-07-01'
     date_end: ''
     description: |2-
-        · Assist Professor Melissa Dell with research related to economic history and political economy, developing deep learning methods to extract and analyze novel datasets.
+        · Assist Professor Melissa Dell with research related to economic history and political economy, developing deep learning methods to extract and analyze novel datasets
-        · Developed deep learning pipeline to deduplicate and cluster newspaper scan images · Supervised training and evaluation of topic classifiers on newspaper texts; created a pipeline to incorporate GPT
+        · Developed deep learning pipeline to deduplicate and cluster newspaper scan images
+        · Supervised training and evaluation of topic classifiers on newspaper texts; created a pipeline to incorporate GPT

   - title: Research Assistant